 The second important safety feature is an automatic shut-off function when the heater tips over.

-Although many electric heaters are not too warm to touch, this is still an important feature for heaters.
+Although many electric heaters are not too warm to touch, this is still an essential feature for heaters.
 Flammable debris can get into the heater and might generate a spark that can start a fire.

 And considering how uneven the floor inside a tent can be, this is a nice feature to have.